 Difference Between Anode And Cathode

-Here are some of the key differences between cathode and anode.
+Here are some key differences between cathode and anode.

 |The anode is usually the positive side.||A cathode is a negative side.|